awsdocs/alexa-for-business-administration-guide/doc_source/getting-started.md

 ## Import your devices<a name="import"></a>

 Use the Alexa Companion app to set up your devices using your Amazon\.com or Amazon Business account, then import your devices into Alexa for Business\.
-Alternatively, you can create an IAM user for the Device Setup Tool provided by Alexa for Business, then use the Device Setup Tool to set up your devices\.
-For more information, see [Create an IAM user for the Device Setup Tool](#create-IAM-user) and [Run the Device Setup Tool](#run-tool)\.

-**Note**
- If you need your devices to connect to WPA2 Enterprise Wi\-Fi, you must use the Device Setup Tool\.

 Follow these steps to import your devices into Alexa for Business using the Alexa Companion app\.